peakyragnar/hx/documentation/how-to-run.md

 ```
 The resulting JSON now contains `prior`, `web`, `combined`, `weights`, and the full web replicates and
 debug votes the UI uses when explaining web-informed verdicts.

+When running multiple providers, the CLI prints a warning for any unsupported model in the list (for example, legacy DeepSeek configs) and continues with the remaining supported models.

 ## 6) Smoke run (no network)
 For quick iteration without calling the provider: